 - Tap Permissions

-- Tap Storage to allow Whatsapp to read and write your previous (and future) data on the phone.
+- Tap Files and media to allow Whatsapp to read and write your previous (and future) data on the phone.

 - Tap all other items you need for using WhatsApp.
 For full service, you will need to give all permissions.
 If you do not give the permissions now the app will keep prompting for them later.
 See the three pictures at step 5 of this chapter above.

-Connect this phone to your computer in MTP mode.
+Connect this new phone to your computer in the MTP mode.
 On your computer, use the file manager to access your Sailfish phone.